 At home, I was used to throwing all my daily belongings in a slouchy tote bag and running out the door.
 But while in Italy, I quickly learned that opting for something more polished (but no less roomy) made a world of difference in how put-together I looked.

 Though you may have taken to heart that an all-black ensemble is foolproof, I happen to disagree.
-All the stylish European women I spotted on the street knew that layering colorful accessories over their neutral outerwear creates a multidimensional look in the fall and winter.
+All the stylish European women I spotted on the street knew that combining various neutral tones, from beige to tan to khaki, creates a multidimensional look that's just as polished as all-black.

 SKIP: items with an expiration date

-WEAR: timeless staples like loafers, blazers, and black jeans
+WEAR: timeless staples like loafers, blazers, and straight-leg jeans

 SKIP: sneakers with athleisure clothing